sarthakoke/SnakeGame/README.md

 - 🚀 Speed increase as the snake grows
 - 🖼 Custom skins or themes
 - 🌍 Multiplayer mode (local or online)

----

-Built with Python 🐍 and Turtle ❤️.
-Feel free to fork, improve, and share!